adambraimbridge/public-annotations-api/README.md

 ## Healthchecks
 Healthchecks: [http://localhost:8080/__health](http://localhost:8080/__health)

-### API specific
-* Complete Test cases
-* Runbook
-* Update or new API documentation based on original [google doc](https://docs.google.com/a/ft.com/document/d/1kQH3tk1GhXnupHKdDhkDE5UyJIHm2ssWXW3zjs3g2h8/edit?usp=sharing)

-### Cross cutting concerns
-* Allow service to start if neo4j is unavailable at startup time
-* Rework build / deploy (low priority)
-  * Suggested flow:
-    1. Build & Tests
-    1. Publish Release (using konstructor to generate vrm)
-    1. Deploy vrm/hash to test/prod

 ### Logging
-the application uses logrus, the logfile is initilaised in main.go. logging requires an env app parameter, for all environments  other than local logs are written to file when running locally logging is written to console (if you want to log locally to file you need to pass in an env parameter that is != local)
+The application uses logrus, the logfile is initialised in main.go.

+Logging requires an env app parameter: for all environments other than local, logs are written to file.
+When running locally logging is written to console (if you want to log locally to file you need to pass in an env parameter that is != local).

- NOTE: build-info end point is not logged as it is called every second from varnish and this information is not needed in  logs/splunk
+NOTE: http://localhost:8080/__gtg end point is not logged as it is called every second from varnish and this information is not needed in logs/splunk